Buyer Beware: What to know when buying a used car

 In Pennsylvania, then-Rep

 James Santora worked closely with the Pennsylvania Automotive Association to craft his 2017 bill using the model legislation as a starting point.
 The measure went on to win unanimous approval in the Pennsylvania General Assembly the following year and was signed into law by Democratic Gov. Tom Wolf.
+Tennessee two-step

 In May 2017, Tennessee became the first state to pass the recall disclosure bill.